alrenU/study-notes/InternetProgramming/TypeScript/TypeScript.md

       ```

 ## Object Types
-+ **Index Signatures**: They let you specify the types of values that can be accessed using these dynamic keys.
-This is useful when you want to create objects where the keys are not known ahead of time but you still want to enforce some type constraints on the values.
++ **Index Signatures**: Allow specifying the types of values that can be accessed using dynamic keys.
+Useful when the keys are not known ahead of time but you want to enforce type constraints on values.
   - **Example**:
     ```typescript
     interface StringNumberMap {